OpenTidalFarm/OpenTidalFarm/README.md

 For the automatic adjoint generation used by OpenTidalFarm, please cite:

-Patrick E. Farrell, David A. Ham, Simon W. Funke and Marie E. Rognes (2012).
-Automated derivation of the adjoint of high-level transient finite element programs, accepted. [arXiv:1204.5577](http://arxiv.org/abs/1204.5577)
+Patrick E. Farrell, David A. Ham, Simon W. Funke and Marie E. Rognes (2013).
+Automated derivation of the adjoint of high-level transient finite element programs.
+SIAM Journal on Scientific Computing, Vol:35, ISSN:1064-8275, Pages:C369-C393

 Contact
 =======